sbal06/Diabetes-WebApp/README.md

 ![diaaid](https://github.com/sbal06/Diabetes-WebApp/assets/101956177/cdcb507d-01da-4087-b372-66d3dfce69a4)

 ## Files
 The invidual code for the Machine Learning Model can be found at the (Machine Learning Model.py) file.
 The code for the Research-Based Model can be found at the (Research Based Model.py) file.
 You have to head over to the DeployingMachineLearningModel folder, then the pages folder to view the two python files.

-## Updates:
+## Updates
-- Added Personalized Meal Plans
+### (8/26/23) Added Personalized Meal Plans
+File can be found under the DeployingMachineLearningModel folder, file name: PersonalizedMealPlans.py

 # License: